alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 ```

 **Some notes**
 - I decided not to use `slurp` for reading the template.
 Instead, I used the `Sync` method.
+I don't want to handle the `Promise` of it at every step.
 - `process-post-path` is returning a map instead of just HTML
 - To keep all blog-related assets, we need to copy the whole "post" folder to `dist`
 - [fs.emptyDir](https://github.com/jprichardson/node-fs-extra/blob/master/docs/emptyDir.md#emptydirdir-callback) also creates the directory if it does not exist
 - For the most part, if you see a JavaScript import like `import React from 'react'` you need to use the `$default` import.
 If you see `import { Component } from 'react'` you don't need it and can `:refer [Component]` instead.
-There are exceptions, especially when throwing CommonJS Modules into the mix.
+There are exceptions to that rule, especially when throwing CommonJS modules into the mix.
 For ease of mind, the complexity wasn't added by ClojureScript.

 The Post HTML is now correctly embedded.
 We now have a fully working Page, e.g. `a-second-post.